 The author states, "The Legislature has made enormous efforts to dramatically increase our housing supply.
 However, ambiguities in the law have been exploited by anti-growth community groups to delay and derail desperately needed housing projects.
 For example, SB 35 streamlining approvals are currently valid three years after the project is approved.
 Some jurisdictions have used lawsuits to extend the project timeline beyond this window, and then revoke the streamlining provisions.
 Another issue arises when jurisdictions require a project to comply with objective standards that were not in place at the time of project approval.
 This can compel a project proponent to seek a modification, which can further delay or derail the project.
-To address these challenges, AB 1174 specifies that the "shot clock" for a development or modifications must only meet the objective standards that were in place when the project was initially approved.
+To address these challenges, AB 1174 specifies that the "shot clock" for a development or modifications is paused when a project is sued, and clarifies that subsequent permit applications must only meet the objective standards that were in place when the project was initially approved.
 These changes are essential to facilitate the timely construction of housing at all income levels to meet California's critical housing needs."

-Supporters of AB 1174 include: San Francisco Bay Area Planning and Research Association (cosponsor); Bay Area Council (co-sponsor); California Apartment Association; California Association of Realtors; California Building Industry Association; California Community Builders; California YIMBY; Council of Infill Builders; Fieldstead and Company; Greenbelt Alliance; Habitat for Humanity; Hello Housing; Housing Action Coalition; Sand Hill Property Company; Silicon Valley @ Home; The Two Hundred; and TMG Partners.
+Supporters of AB 1174 include: San Francisco Bay Area Planning and Research Association (cosponsor); Bay Area Council (cosponsor); California Apartment Association; California Association of Realtors; California Building Industry Association; California Community Builders; California YIMBY; Council of Infill Builders; Fieldstead and Company; Greenbelt Alliance; Habitat for Humanity; Hello Housing; Housing Action Coalition; Sand Hill Property Company; Silicon Valley @ Home; The Two Hundred; and TMG Partners.